 TRON Lightcycle Run Opening Date

 Now let’s turn to the opening date of Magic Kingdom’s upcoming thrill ride.
-Walt Disney World has dropped the line that TRON Lightcycle Run “is set to open at Magic Kingdom Park in time for Walt Disney World’s 50th anniversary in 2021.”
+Walt Disney World has dropped the line that TRON Lightcycle Run “is set to open at Magic Kingdom Park in time for Walt Disney World’s 50th anniversary.”

 This is not surprising, as that was the plan prior to the multi-month closure of Walt Disney World, during which all construction stopped.
 Even after the parks reopened, work was slow to resume inside Magic Kingdom on TRON Lightcycle Run.